PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:50:54
+Last updated: 2024-04-02 16:51:28
-Random Quote: Reality leaves a lot to the imagination. - John Lennon
+Random Quote: To know oneself is to study oneself in action with another person. - Bruce Lee